spaziochirale/Chirale_TensorFlowLite/README.md

 Please note that this library is experimental and has some differences from the typical Arduino library style.
 It is similar to older and outdated Arduino_TensorFlowLite Micro example library, published in 2019 and referred by Arduino tutorials, but It has been regenerated from main TFLite Micro Library and is updated.

+## Are You Looking for a more "Arduino Style" Library?

+**Chirale** has developed a companion library, called ***ArduTFLite***, that has simpler APIs in Arduino Style.
+For learning purposes and for a quick introduction to Tiny Machine Learning we recommend to install and use *ArduTFLite*.

 ## Features